sproof/docs/docs/first/integrate-sproof.rst

 2. Install the docker client
 ===============================

-Please visit https://github.com/sproof/sproof-api-client for installation instruction of the docker client.
+Please visit https://github.com/sproof/sproof-api-client for installation instructions for the docker client.

-At the end of this step you should have your access code.
+At the end of this step you get your access code.
 For production mode, we recommend to host this service on a public domain over TLS.

 3. Integrate the client API